IDMNYU/audiolab/docs/synths.md

 The mixer can send your computer audio either pre- or post-fader (which includes not only the channel level, but also the internal effects and equalization).
 The red button at the top of the channel below the white Gain knob lets you set this option.
 In general, the pre-fader (button up) option will give you a cleaner signal, allowing you to post-process the audio once you've recorded it.

+The "Main Mix" of the mixer routes the audio to the two Genelec audio speakers in the analog studio area.
+They should let you listen to the synths with plenty of volume, so please don't adjust the gain controls on the Genelecs.

 # The Synthesizers